 Traditionally, audio capture required numerous components apart from microphones, including preamps, ADC, and clocks.
 However, with the advent of digital MEMS microphones, which can directly output digital signals and integrate all those components, audio capture has become significantly more convenient.
 This innovation is particularly appealing for small-sized devices.

-Editor’s Note: this is basis for further work

-]

-Acoustic design
+6 Acoustic design

 6.1 Stereo capture

-Principle of stereo signal representation
+6.1.1 Principle of stereo signal representation

 The basic idea behind the stereo recording technique is to capture two signals with a proper relationship.
 By controlling the relationship between the two signals, it creates sound image with spaciousness, direction and depth feeling for listeners.
 And it can be reproduced through headphones or loudspeakers.

-Characteristic of stereo capture
+6.1.2 Characteristic of stereo capture

 Compared to other formats, stereo capture does not aim to accurately reproduce the original sound field.
 Instead, its focus is on creating convincing illusory sound images for listeners, which is achieved by generating enough perceptual cues.
 It can provide a natural and realistic experience to the listeners in a limited range of listening zone.
 And it is more technically mature.